inbrainz/cerebro/knowledge_units/general/winter.md

 ### Current topic
 > [General](../../topics/general.md)
 ### Output
 > I love the snow in winter, the warm sun in summer, the orange color of the tree leaves in autumn and the flowers and green grass of the spring.
-What would you like to talk about?
 ### Go to Topic
 > [General](../../topics/general.md)